grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ```
 ~$ sudo gcloud compute firewall-rules create allow-rstudio --allow=tcp:8787
 ```

+> **Tip:** While I don't cover it in this tutorial, anyone looking to install and run [Jupyter Notebooks](http://jupyter.org/){:target="_blank"} on their VM should follow a similar step.
+Just amend the above command to Jupyter's default port of 8888.

 Congratulations: Set-up for your Compute Engine VM instance is complete!

 Easy, wasn't it?

-Not only have you successfully created your VM, but it should now be running on the Compute Engine cloud in the background.
-If not, see [below](#stopping-and-restarting-your-vm-instance) for instructions on how to start it up.

 The next step is to log in via [SSH](https://en.wikipedia.org/wiki/Secure_Shell){:target="_blank"}.
 This is a simple matter of providing your VM's name and zone (if you forget to specify the zone or haven't assigned a default, you'll be prompted):